SamuelSwartzberg/flashcardifying_text_temp/inf.md

-A condition-controlled loop is aloop that repeats until a condition changes. condition-controlled loops can begin or end with their condtion, in which case they will run at least 0 or at least 1 time. condition-controlled loops that test at the beginning of the loop are often started with the keyword <code>while</code> and are often called while-loops. condition-controlled loops that test at the end of the loop are often started with the keyword do, then a block, then end with the keyword while followed by the condition and are often called do-while-loops.
+A condition-controlled loop is aloop that repeats until a condition changes. condition-controlled loops can begin or end with their condtion, in which case they will run at least 0 or at least 1 time. condition-controlled loops that test at the beginning of the loop are often started with the keyword `while` and are often called while-loops. condition-controlled loops that test at the end of the loop are often started with the keyword do, then a block, then end with the keyword while followed by the condition and are often called do-while-loops.
 Most programming languages I know have while and do-while loops, in fact I don't think I know a programming language that doesn't have a while loop.
 Perl and bash have an until loop: a while loop with an inverted condition (analogous to unless).